 Best practice tips for maintaining your battery:

-- Remember that persistent under-charging speeds up sulphation and reduces an inverter battery’s life.
+• Remember that persistent under-charging speeds up sulfation and reduces an inverter battery’s life.

-- Always store a battery only when FULLY charged.
+• Always store a battery only in a fully charged condition.

 Below are tips that should help in saving electricity while awaiting the switchover.

 • Where possible, the first step is to switch off unnecessary electrical items.

 • Look to replenishing all high output light fittings with low energy bulbs.

 • Check battery terminals for corrosion.
 A certain amount of oxidation is normal, but heavy corrosion or white buildup of sulphates creates high resistance and will shorten the life of the battery and reduce the power being delivered to essential equipment and give less run time.